Richard Morris Hunt Prize

 - Have a minimum of professional working proficiency speaking skills in French

 - Have the ability to travel to France for six months, spread across two or three periods.

-At the close of the application period, Architects Foundation will review applications and contact selected applicants for a phone interview.
-Once the phone interview is complete, selected finalists will be asked to submit a more detailed written proposal, letters of support, and their portfolio.
+At the close of the application period, Architects Foundation will review applications.
+Selected finalists will be asked to submit a more detailed written proposal, letters of support, and their portfolio.
 These finalists will be invited to interview with the RMHP Grand Jury in Washington, DC.